-Below we present the finalists, who compete in the national final in Stockholm on 1 December 2022.
+Below we present the finalists, who competed in the national final in Stockholm on 1 December 2022.

 Tribology of Cool Polymers